Updated on October 9, 2017

 Need some ideas to help your kids write their thank-you notes?
 Magazines like Parents and Real Simple offer excellent, real-world tips from parents like you.

-In the meantime, I have a few suggestions based on my experience as a preschool teacher and a stepmom.
+In the meantime, I have a few ideas for you – based on my experience as a preschool teacher and a stepmom.
 Here are six easy ways to make thank-you notes fun for kids as you teach them about gratitude.

 1. Fill Their Stockings